wavesplatform/gowaves/README.md

 ./node -state-path [path to node state directory]
 ```

 By default, the node is run as a MainNet node.
-To run a TestNet node put `testnet`, as a blockchain type, and a list of comma separated TestNet peer's addresses:
+To run a TestNet node put `testnet`, as a blockchain type.
+You may also enter a list of comma separated peers' addresses (Optional):
 ```bash
 ./node -state-path [path to node state directory] -blockchain-type testnet
 ```